a-down/ecommerce-back-end/README.md

 2. Connect to [http://localhost:3001](http://localhost:3001) in Insomnia

-3. Use Insomnia to Interact with the Database.
+3. Use Insomnia to interact with the Database.
 Below is a list of available routes:
     ```
     GET     /api/categories
     GET     /api/categories/:id